Navigating health reform

 Virtual communications advance consent

-In 2019, CMS provided new codes and requirements related to virtual communications, such as: evaluation of recorded video and/or images (HCPCS code G2010), virtual check-in (HCPCS code G2012), and six interprofessional consultation services (CPT codes 99446 – 99449, 99451, 99452).
-In allowing for these codes, CMS also requires under the 2019 final PFS rule that advance beneficiary consent be obtained for each of these services, given that there would be co-pays applied.
+In 2019, CMS provided new codes and requirements related to virtual communications such as: evaluation of recorded video and/or images (HCPCS code G2010), virtual check-in (HCPCS code G2012), and six interprofessional consultation services (CPT codes 99446 – 99449, 99451, and 99452).
+In allowing for these codes, CMS also required under the 2019 final PFS rule that advance beneficiary consent is obtained for each of these services every time they were used, given that there would be co-pays applied.
 Since then, CMS notes some stakeholders have expressed concern with the burden and difficulty in obtaining consent.
-CMS is now seeking comments on whether a single advance beneficiary consent could be obtained instead.
-And, if so, how much time or how many services for this single consent would be appropriate (e.g., six months, one year).
-CMS also seeks comments on what program integrity concerns may arise with these changes, and how best to minimize them.
+Therefore, CMS finalized that a single consent is required at least annually for these services.

 Online digital evaluation services (e-visit)

 In September 2018, the American Medical Association (AMA) Current Procedural Terminology (CPT) Editorial Panel deleted two codes and replaced them with six new non-face-to face codes.
 These new codes describe patient-initiated digital communications that require a clinical decision that otherwise typically would have been provided in the office.
-For 2020, CMS proposes separate payment for these six online digital assessments as outlined below — three codes for individuals who independently bill E/M services and three codes for those who cannot.
+Three codes are for individuals who independently bill E/M services (99420 – 99422) and three codes for those who cannot (98970 – 98972).
+For 2020, CMS finalized separate payment for these online digital assessments as outlined below, including corresponding G codes.

-- 9X0X1 (Online digital evaluation and management service, for an established patient, for up to 7 days, cumulative time during the 7 days; 5–10 minutes).
-Work RVU of 0.25
+- 99421 (Online digital evaluation and management service, for an established patient, for up to 7 days, cumulative time during the 7 days; 5–10 minutes).
+Work RVU of 0.25.

-- 9X0X2 (Online digital evaluation and management service, for an established patient, for up to 7 days, cumulative time during the 7 days; 11– 20 minutes).
+- 99422 (Online digital evaluation and management service, for an established patient, for up to 7 days, cumulative time during the 7 days; 11– 20 minutes).
 Work RVU of 0.50.

-- 9X0X3 (Online digital evaluation and management service, for an established patient, for up to 7 days, cumulative time during the 7 days; 21 or more minutes).
+- 99423 (Online digital evaluation and management service, for an established patient, for up to 7 days, cumulative time during the 7 days; 21 or more minutes).
 Work RVU of 0.80.

-- HCPCS code GNPP1 (Qualified nonphysician healthcare professional online assessment, for an established patient, for up to seven days, cumulative time during the 7 days; 5–10 minutes).
+- HCPCS code G2061NPP1 (Qualified nonphysician health care professional online assessment and management, for an established patient, for up to seven days, cumulative time during the 7 days; 5–10 minutes).
 Work RVU of 0.25.

-- HCPCS code GNPP2 (Qualified nonphysician healthcare professional online assessment service, for an established patient, for up to seven days, cumulative time during the 7 days; 11–20 minutes).
-Work RVU of 0.44
+- HCPCS code G2062 (Qualified nonphysician health care professional online assessment and management service for an established patient, for up to seven days, cumulative time during the 7 days; 11–20 minutes).
+Work RVU of 0.44.

-- HCPCS code GNPP3 (Qualified nonphysician qualified healthcare professional assessment service, for an established patient, for up to seven days, cumulative time during the 7 days; 21 or more minutes).
+- HCPCS code G2063 (Qualified nonphysician qualified health care professional assessment and management service, for an established patient, for up to seven days, cumulative time during the 7 days; 21 or more minutes).
 Work RVU of 0.69.

 Evaluation and management codes

-Overall, CMS proposes to adopt the new coding, prefatory language, and interpretive guidance framework that has been issued by the CPT Editorial Panel for CY 2021.
-Accordingly, CMS also proposes to revise the code definitions and to revise level selection to be based on time or medical decision making (MDM), and requires performance of history and exam only as medically appropriate.
+Overall, CMS finalized adopting the new coding, prefatory language, and interpretive guidance framework that has been issued by the CPT Editorial Panel for CY 2021 for E/M office visits.
+CMS would retain the previous five code levels for established patients and four levels for new patients (99201 deleted).
+CMS also finalized revising the code definitions and level selection to now be based on time or medical decision-making (MDM) and requires performance of history and exam only as medically appropriate.
+These changes begin on January 1, 2021.
 Because CMS is no longer collapsing levels 2 – 4, its previous minimum documentation requirements are moot.
-Instead, when visit level is selected by MDM complexity, documentation guided by the MDM grid elements for that level would be expected.
-When visit level is chosen based upon time, documentation of the clinician’s total time for a patient on the visit date, and the medical necessity for the visit would be expected.

-CMS proposes to adopt the AMA Relative Value Scale Update Committee (RUC)-recommended values for the office/outpatient E/M visit codes for CY 2021 (99202 – 99215) and the new add-on CPT code for prolonged service time (99XXX).
+CMS finalized the AMA Relative Value Scale Update Committee (RUC)-recommended values for the office/outpatient E/M visit codes for CY 2021 (99202 – 99215) and the new add-on CPT code for prolonged service time (99XXX).
+CMS finalizes the work RVU of 0.61 for 99XXX.
 With adopting 99XXX in 2021, CMS concurrently deletes its previously finalized prolonged office visit code, GPRO1.
-Also for 2021, CMS proposes to delete its previously finalized complexity add-on code, GCG0X, but to retain and revise GPC1X; the latter would be available as an add-on code to all office visits with inherent complexity.
+CMS finalizes that CPT codes 99358 – 99359 will not be payable in association with office/outpatient E/M visits beginning in CY 2021.
+Also for 2021, CMS finalized complexity add-on code GPC1X.
 Finally, CMS does not accept the RUC recommendations for global surgical packages values, as CMS continues its own review of these.

-Because the E/M coding changes will be budget neutral within the PFS, CMS estimates that those in family practice (12%), endocrinology (16%), and rheumatology (15%) will gain the most.
-CMS estimates that clinicians in ophthalmology (-10%); nurse anesthetists and chiropractors (-9%); and cardiac surgery, pathology, physical/occupational therapy and radiology (-8%) would see the largest decreases.
+CMS does provide estimates on the potential impact of the code changes in 2021, but these are only illustrative at this point.
+Those in family practice (12%), endocrinology (16%), rheumatology (15%), and hematology/oncology (12%) will gain the most.
+CMS estimates that ophthalmology (-10%); nurse anesthetists and chiropractors (-9%); and cardiac surgery, pathology, physical/occupational therapy, and radiology (-8%) would see the largest decreases.

 Care management codes expanded